DO I HAVE AN ACCIDENT INJURY CASE THAT IS WORTH IT?

 Usually if the person has been seriously injured in the accident, they don’t have much choice but to hire a lawyer and pursue the case.
 Medical bills have to be paid, and if the person can’t work after the accident, they have to have some way to pay their living expenses.
 However, there are also some accidents that are less severe where the person feels neck stiffness from whiplash or other muscle strain that improves within a few days.
 In those cases you may decide it makes sense not to pursue a claim.

-When you call our office and speak with a personal injury lawyer for a free consultation about your Minnesota accident, we will discuss these issues with you in detail.
+When you call our office and speak with a personal injury lawyer about your Minnesota accident, we will discuss these issues with you in detail.
 We will evaluate your case with you based on the information known at the time, and give you honest advice of the pros and cons of moving forward with the claim.